COVID-19 – Restricted service

 A report published by NPC & CLINKS and peer reviewed by CSAAP (the academic panel at the Ministry of Justice) showed a 27 % point reduction in reoffending (where 10% is large).

-- are less anxious (with 33% average improvement)
+- are less anxious (with a 33% average improvement)